This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 Last, but never least, you’ll need something to carry everything.
 Any backpack will do.
 In our experience, string backpacks are pretty uncomfortable after a while, so I don’t recommend these for hiking.
 School backpacks work just fine, but we found that our favorite hiking backpacks are those that have a chest strap.

-We are trying out two new backpacks.
-The first is from REI and is made specifically for hiking.
-It has convenient pockets, including one with a hook for hydration bladders (I’ve tried it, it works GREAT).
-The second is an inexpensive lightweight packable backpack from Amazon.
+We have several backpacks.
+Our favorites are from REI and are specifically for hiking.
+They have convenient pockets, including one with a hook for hydration bladders.
+We also have an inexpensive lightweight packable backpack from Amazon.
 At only $16, I was curious if it could actually hold up to hiking.
-Someday, I’ll write a review comparing the two.
-For now, I’ve personally carried both packs on multi-mile short day hikes and both are working pretty well.
 You don’t have to spend a ton of money or buy a fancy pack for it to work.

 If even our pared-down list seems daunting (or expensive), check out this slimmer list from Mountaineer Sara Ramsay.